CircuitVerse/Interactive-Book/docs/Latches/sr_latch.md

 This circuit has two inputs S & R and two outputs Q(t) & Q(t)’.
 The **upper NOR gate** has two inputs R & complement of present state, Q(t)’ and produces next state, Q(t+1) when enable, E is ‘1’.
 Similarly, the **lower NOR gate** has two inputs S & present state, Q(t) and produces complement of next state, Q(t+1)’ when enable, E is ‘1’.

-We know that a 2-input NOR gate produces an output, which is the complement of another input when one of the input is ‘0’.
+A 2-input NOR gate produces an output, which is the complement of another input when one of the input is ‘0’.
 Similarly, it produces ‘0’ output, when one of the input is ‘1’.

 * If S = 1, then next state Q(t + 1) will be equal to ‘1’ irrespective of present state, Q(t) values.